PoCInnovation/Pool2022/Software/day05/React/README.md

   - One `Login` `button`.
   - One `Register` `button` redirecting to `/register`.
 - Add the following `scripts` to the file `package.json` :
-  - `cypress:open`, running cypress with de GUI.
+  - `cypress:open`, running cypress with the GUI.
   - `cypress:run`, running cypress without the GUI.

 **Constraints :**